Revolut for WooCommerce: Why I Built My Own Integration

 - You own the code, the keys, and the experience.
 It is your Revolut account, your WooCommerce store, and your checkout, with no lock-in and no wrapper deciding how your brand looks at the most important moment.

 - Direct access to the developer.
-When you want to adjust the field, the wallets, or the copy, that is a quick conversation with the person who built it, not a wait for a third-party plugin update.
+When you want to adjust the field, the wallets, or the copy, that is a quick conversation with the person who built it, not a wait for a third-party plugin release.

 Notice what that does to the fear that usually surrounds touching a live checkout: every step is small, proven in a safe environment first, and reversible, so confidence is built rather than gambled.